 Druther’s traces our history back to 1956, when Harold and Helen Kite opened the first Burger Queen restaurant in Winter Haven, Florida.
-In 1961, business partners George Clark and Jim Gannon bought franchise rights and permission to expand the chain to Kentucky, later forming our main company with Harold Kite and George Clark’s brother, John Clark.
+In the early 1960s, business partners George Clark and Mick Gannon bought franchise rights and permission to expand the chain to Kentucky, later forming our main company with Harold Kite and George Clark’s brother, John Clark.
 In the early 1980s, Burger Queen and Druther’s executives Tom Hensley and Robert Gatewood acquired our companies from Harold Kite and George Clark.

-Druther’s, headquartered in Louisville, Kentucky since 1961 and headed by Robert Gatewood and Brian Easley, is proud to currently partner with and provide support to locally-owned and operated Dairy Queen® restaurants, as well as various business and real estate ventures across the country.
-Our company recently turned 60 years old.
-In those six decades, we’ve created over 350 businesses in ten U.S. states and a few foreign countries.
+Druther’s, headquartered in Louisville, Kentucky and headed by Robert Gatewood and Brian Easley, is proud to currently partner with, invest in, and provide support to locally-owned and operated Dairy Queen® restaurants, as well as various business and real estate ventures across the country.
+Our company recently turned 65 years old.
+In those six and a half decades, we’ve been a part of over 350 businesses in multiple states and countries.
 We look forward to the next chapter of the Druther’s story, and we thank all of those individuals and families who have been a part of the company, or who we have had the privilege of serving at our restaurants.

 Highlights of the Druther’s story include:

-1956: Harold and Helen Kite moved from Missouri to Winter Haven, Florida to open the first Burger Queen restaurant on Havendale Boulevard, near the popular Cypress Gardens.
+1956: Harold Lester Kite and Helen Irene Redfield Kite moved from Southeast Missouri to Winter Haven, Florida to open the first Burger Queen restaurant on Havendale Boulevard, near the popular Cypress Gardens.
 Burger Queen was born.
 Kite’s company would later become Burger Queen Systems, Inc. Helen was the original Burger Queen, and was the operator of the restaurant, while Harold focused on business and franchising, as well as worked as a Taylor Freezer salesman.
 The Florasota Distributing Company, formerly the Florasota Equipment Company, begins seeking franchise partners throughout Florida and surrounding states for Burger Queen on behalf of Kite starting in September, after their success franchising for Dairy Mart in Florida.

 1961: The Florida chain, owned by Harold Kite and a group of franchisees, grows to 16 locations across Florida.
-Jim “Mick” Gannon, a friend of Harold Kite through the Taylor Freezer business, and his business partner George Clark, paid $5000 for franchise rights and permission to bring Burger Queen to Kentucky.
+Jim “Mick” Gannon, a friend of Harold Kite through the Taylor Freezer business, and his business partner George E. Clark, paid $5000 for franchise rights and permission to bring Burger Queen to Kentucky.
 Burger Queen of Louisville was born.
 The company would later become Burger Queen Enterprises.

 1962: Funding is secured and site chosen for Gannon and Clark’s first Kentucky location in the Middletown area of Louisville.
 Construction begins on the site in late 1962.